-The amendments must be applied prospectively.
-In the Directors' opinion, implementation of these amendments has had no material impact on the recognition, measurement or disclosures in the Company's financial statements.
+In the Directors' opinion, implementation of these amendments had had no material impact on the recognition, measurement or disclosures in the Company's financial statements.

 Non-mandatory new accounting requirements not yet adopted

 All non-mandatory new accounting requirements in issue are either not yet permitted to be adopted or, in the Directors' opinion, would have no material effect on the reported performance, financial position, or disclosures of the Company and consequently have neither been adopted, nor listed.